SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-double-negative-conditionals-in-if-statements/rule.md

 ---

 Try to avoid Double-Negative Conditionals in if-statements.
-Double negative conditionals are difficult to read because developers have to evaluate what is positive state of two negatives.
+Double negative conditionals are difficult to read because developers have to evaluate which is the positive state of two negatives.
 So always try to make a single positive when you write if-statement.

 <!--endintro-->

 if (!IsValid)
 {
         // handle no error
 }
 else
 {
        // handle error
 }